ImagineSocialGit/engage-core/docs/client-readiness-roadmap.md

 - Schedule profile items reference stable runtime dimensions such as channel, purpose, scope, surface, message type, dispatch key, and `message_template_key`. `source_config_path` is provenance/debug location only.
 - Multiple reminder slots may share `message_type = reminder`; the schedule profile item key owns the Webinar lifecycle slot, while `message_template_key` identifies the reusable Messaging template. `source_config_path` is provenance only.
 - Existing scheduled messages are not rewritten retroactively when a profile or template assignment changes.
-- Webinar dispatch payloads store compact token/context data.
-Schedule profile identity belongs in scheduled-message metadata, not as a hydrated profile/items object graph inside `scheduled_messages.payload`.
+- Webinar schedule-profile identity belongs in scheduled-message metadata, not as a hydrated profile/items object graph inside `scheduled_messages.payload`.
-- Tests include payload-shape checks so full Eloquent relationship graphs do not leak into scheduled-message payloads.
+- Existing payload-shape tests protect some profile-graph boundaries, but a fresh runtime dump still showed repeated Contact/Webinar/registration snapshots across payload, token, and context branches.
+Full compactness is therefore not considered verified until the system-wide persistence audit is complete.

 ### Webinars message/template setup and readiness